fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 8. **Responsiveness:**
    - The page layout is designed to be responsive, adjusting its appearance for smaller screens using media queries.

-> [!
-NOTE] Keep in mind that the actual API endpoint and key handling should be implemented securely in a production environment.
+> [ !NOTE ] Keep in mind that the actual API endpoint and key handling should be implemented securely in a production environment.